Temiloluwa/sagemaker_auto_mpg/Blog.md

 </figure>

 ### Sagemaker Containers
 It is very important to get familar with the enviromental variables and pre-configured path locations in Sagemaker containers.
 More information is found at the Sagemaker Containers' [Github page](https://github.com/aws/sagemaker-containers).
-For example Processors receive data from S3 intp `/opt/ml/preprocessing/input` while Estimators store training data in `/opt/ml/input/data/train`.
+For example Preprocessors receive data from S3 into `/opt/ml/preprocessing/input` while Estimators store training data in `/opt/ml/input/data/train`.
 Important environmental variables include `SM_MODEL_DIR` for exporting models, `SM_NUM_CPUS`, and `SM_HP_{hyperparameter_name}`

 ## Preliminary Steps